semimod/DMT-core/doc/source/index.rst

 people that know how to work with large software projects.
 It is not a GUI tool, but a framework that requires you to look at examples, test-cases and software documentation in order to build your own scripts.
-Achieving better usability for engineers that do not have the time or skills to dive into such a project is not one of our current goals.
+Achieving better usability for engineers that do not have the time or skills to dive into such a project is not one of our current main goals.
+DMT is a very high level toolkit and has many optional dependencies.
+One has to invest a serious amount of time to the steep learning curve of a python, wanted interface and finally ouput (like plotting or writing reports) at the same time.
+This invest will pay of in the long run, as we can tell from experiance.

+If you make this investment, the potential gains are

+- simpler transfer between different interfaces for example different circuit simulators,
+- direct access to all kind of data using the same syntax,
+- faster exchange of scripts and hence workflows inside or outside of work groups and finally
+- publications with sharable scripts as open data attachment.

 If you have used our framework for research purposes, please cite us with: